yhunlu/QControl-Product-Manufactoring-WinFormAPP/README.md

-# PLM System - WinFormAPP
+# PLM System - Desktop Application
 ## This is product control APP as PLM System for Tire Manufacturing Company in Turkey.
-Used Features: MSSQL + C# + report-viewer for reports.
+Used Features: MSSQL + C# + PowerBI RDLC for reports.
 ## This App able to fetch real data from machines and crosscheck with Planning database.
 ## It is preparation of Industry 4.0